Kettleness: Legends and culture

-Kettleness is on a trail established between Whitby and the hamlet with tales of the supernatural, some imagined and some claimed as real, such as a black dog (known as a barghest), which supposedly influenced Bram Stoker to put a black dog in his novel, Dracula.
+Kettleness is on a trail established between Whitby and the hamlet with tales of the preternatural, some imagined and some claimed as real, such as a black dog (known as a barghest), which supposedly influenced Bram Stoker to put a black dog in his 1897 novel, Dracula.
 Also in the book, Mina watches the sunset over the headland of Kettleness from the town of Whitby.
 In the 1950s, a vicar supposedly met the barghest that haunted the area around Kettleness, and used holy water to banish the spirit.

 The trail was launched in 2015 and covers several waypoints along the way into Whitby, following the route of the Cleveland Way.